Kagu-chan/AegiSpindle/doc/core/modules.md

 * Version: 1.0
 * Author: Kagu-chan

+> This Core Module will load the core application and load or merge all other modules.

 ###Spindle.modules.autoLoadRequires
 Indicates is this module autoload required modules or raise an exception is not loaded

 ###Spindle.modules.trace
 Indicates the trace level.
-TRUE will print all mdoule actions, FALSE only critical messages
+TRUE will print all module actions, FALSE only critical messages

 ###Spindle.modules.modules
 Table with loaded module names